sunblockisneeded/docs-verify-skill/README.md

 ## 3. Evaluation and iteration

 **You** evaluate.
 Not a score — focus on **where it diverged**.
 Pass threshold: trap questions passed, boundary/tacit-knowledge questions answered via citation from the document.
-If it falls short, revise the document and retest **with a new session and new probes** (reusing prior probes overfits the document to the test).
+If it falls short, revise the document and retest **with a new session**.

 ## CRITICAL — no reward hacking